 Nearly all states require employees to show that their employer intended to force them to quit or had actual knowledge of the intolerable working conditions.
 Maryland further requires that employees show their employer had the intent to cause the employee’s resignation.
 While this sounds like a tall order, the Maryland courts, relying on established precedent, have held that an employee need only show that the employer knew that the employee’s resignation was a foreseeable consequence of its actions to prove intent.

-An experienced employment law attorney can help you understand how these rules apply to your case.
+An experienced employment legal matters attorney can help you understand how these rules apply to your case.

 Pattern or Practice